top of page

 I created this indoor mural during the pandemic.
 When thinking of the Black Woman Is God I get lost in all of my doubt.
 It has been a journey grasping what this actually means.
 I most definitely wasn't raised to recognize or even imagine what this means.
 It doesn't matter what people think.
 It really doesn't.
 She is rooted in her truth.

-"We Are Bruce Lee: Under The Sky One Family"
+"We Are Bruce Lee: Under The Sky,

 This mural was a total celebration of my childhood hero-Bruce Lee!!
 I was simply asked if I was interested in doing a mural for the Bruce Lee exhibit by Melonie & Melorra Green.
 I couldn't believe the ask!
 They gifted me two walls and freedom to create whatever!
 I was so nervous when I arrived at CHSA, but Jeff Chin's tour of the museum and Justine Hoover's hospitality really set me up nicely.
 During the tour I was so into my childhood that I totally forgot I was suppose to be doing a mural, so I politely excused myself and got down to business.
 I completed this mural purely on my admiration for Bruce Lee.